NVIDIA/aistore/bench/aisloader/README.md

 ## Dry-Run Performance Tests

-AIStore support two variations of "dry" deployment: AIS_NODISKIO and AIS_NOTNETIO.
+AIStore support two variations of "dry" deployment: AIS_NODISKIO.

 Example of deploying a cluster with disk IO disabled and object size 256KB: